-Nearly all U.S. citizens and permanent residents are eligible for federal financial aid regardless of family income!
-You may review federal aid eligibility requirements for more information.
+Nearly all U.S. citizens and permanent residents are eligible for federal financial aid regardless of family income.
+Review federal aid eligibility requirements for more information.
 By completing the Free Application for Federal Student Aid (FAFSA), students are able to see what types of federal aid they are eligible for.
 Federal aid is a superior financial option to private loans.

-When you accept federal financial aid, your financial aid history is reported to the federal database called the National Student Loan Data System (NSLDS).
+When you accept federal financial aid, your financial aid history is reported to the National Student Loan Data System (NSLDS).
 For details about the information reported to NSLDS and who has access to view your information, you’ll find a separate disclosure statement here.

-Grant – need-based financial aid which will not need to be repaid if student meets all of the conditions of the award.
+Grant – need-based financial aid that does not need to be repaid if you meet all of the conditions of the award.

-Loan – money borrowed from federal, state, institution, or private lenders.
+Loan – money that you borrow from federal, state, institution, or private lenders.
 Need-based loans are available.
-We encourage students to view loan repayment information and borrow responsibly.
+Loans must be repaid, so be sure to view loan repayment information and borrow responsibly.

-Scholarship – assistance that does not need to be repaid if student meets all conditions.
+Scholarship – assistance that does not need to be repaid if you meet all conditions.

 |Federal Student Loans||Federal education loans consist of the Perkins loan, subsidized and unsubsidized federal direct loans, Parent PLUS loans, Graduate PLUS loans, and federal consolidated loans.
 Details about these loans are provided below.|

-Work-study is a financial aid award that provides the opportunity to work and earn a portion of the funds needed to cover your educational or living expenses.
-Students awarded work-study must find a job and apply through BroncoJobs.
-Once hired, students work to earn bi-weekly paychecks.
-The award amount offered to you represents the maximum amount you are eligible to earn in a work-study position.
+Work-study is a financial aid award that allows you to work and earn a portion of the funds needed to cover your educational or living expenses.
+If you have a work-study award, you will find a job and apply through BroncoJobs.
+Once hired, you work to earn bi-weekly paychecks.
+The award amount offered to you is the maximum amount you are eligible to earn.

 Work-study is an employment program based on financial need as determined by FAFSA.
-Funds are awarded as part of a student’s financial aid package.
-Students must meet the following criteria to be awarded Work Study:
+Funds are awarded as part of your total financial aid package.
+You need to meet the following criteria to be awarded work-study:

 - Answer ‘Yes” to the FAFSA Question: “Are you interested in being considered for work-study?”